dustinpfister/blog_posts/_posts/js-javascript-example-game-framework.md

 ## 6 - Conclusion

 So far this framework seems to be working okay, at least when it comes to the silly demos that I have made for it thus far.
 There may be a few more features and changes that I will want to make for this thing of course, however I do not want to go to nuts with this thing just yet.
+The core set of features that I would want to have in a game framework are there such as a state machine, basic canvas, and object pool modules.
+In order to really know what should be added on top of what I have all ready I am going to want to make more demos, and actual projects.
+However for the most part I am thing that what I will want to do is just further refine the features that are all ready in place.